Mote (food)

 Dried maize mote, also known as hominy, is used in Mexican cuisine.
 (US quarter and Mexican peso at lower left.)

-Mote (from Quechua: mut'i, through Spanish mote) is the generic name for several varieties of boiled grains, consumed in many regions of South America.
+Mote (from Quechua: mut'i, through Spanish mote) is the generic name for several varieties of boiled grains, consumed in many regions of Latin America.
 It is usually prepared by boiling the grains in water made alkaline by the addition of ashes or lime, a process known as nixtamalization.

 It was also a staple food for Native American hunting parties and war bands on long journeys.

 Argentina

 In Argentina, mote is consumed primarily in the mountainous northwest region, and less frequently in Cuyo and Patagonia.
 It is a stew of thin consistency (this is one of the main differences with the soup called locro) made from white hominy, sometimes peeled, and boiled with jume ash.
 The grains are usually accompanied with small pieces of meat (llama, goat, mutton, beef, pork, poultry and more rarely viscacha and mulita).
 It is also made with beans and with wheat.
 In Patagonia, in the northern region, in addition to the stew, it is consumed accompanied with some sort of cool drink, either water, juice, tea, soft drinks, with or without the addition of sugar.